Gonzalomarcylabschool/3-0-1-intro-fetch-S24/README.md

 A web application's most common asynchronous operation is requesting data from another computer.
 For example:

+- User can see the current weather.
-- I want my web application to show the current weather.
-I can request that data from a Weather API.
+  - My application can request that data from a Weather API.
+- User can use a Google map.
-- I want my web application to show a Google map.
-I can request that map from the Google Maps API
+  - My application can request that map from the Google Maps API
-- I want my web application to find random pictures of dogs on the internet.
-I can request those images from the [dog api](https://dog.ceo/dog-api/)
+- User can generate random pictures of dogs on the internet.
+  - My application can request those images from the [dog api](https://dog.ceo/dog-api/)

+> This is an example of user stories and criteria for success.

 ## HTTP Request / Response Cycle